Java Web Services and XML

 Jerome wrote a plugin for XJC that generates bound properties instead of plain simple properties.
 It was originally a part of Glassfish, but since it is generally useful for other people as well, we split it out and moved it to jaxb2-commons.

 The XPath API has been part of JAXP since version 1.3, which is part of Java SE 5.0.
 Yet, we've never received (or at least I haven't heard) much feedback about it or the implementation that we have in the RI.
 Well, that's not entirely true, I have heard a few times that the implementation is not very fast (which is true), yet not much about the API itself.
-As we continue exploring ways of making JAXP easier and faster, we'd like to get your feedback!
-I thought I'd write a blog for that.

 about WSIT at The Server Side